-Poor management techniques will result to employee attrition.
-Managers and supervisors who believe that giving employees a difficult time as motivation can prompt and provoke employees to seek of other available opportunities.
+Poor management techniques will result in employee attrition.
+Managers and supervisors who believe that giving employees a difficult time as motivation can prompt and provoke employees to seek other available opportunities.
 This reinforces a negative working environment that would also eventually lead to negative and poor performance.
-When managers come down excessively on its employees, chances are, these employee will lose motivation to perform at a higher level and will eventually exhibit a fear of taking a risk and approaching the manager.
+When managers come down excessively on their employees, chances are, this employee will lose motivation to perform at a higher level and will eventually exhibit a fear of taking a risk and approaching the manager.

-Harper and Hill Executive Search Inc is partnered with companies that have strong foundation and can provide its employees with competitive compensation packages.
+Harper and Hill Executive Search Inc are partnered with companies that have a strong foundation and can provide its employees with competitive compensation packages.
 Clients that have valuable work ethics and is capable of communicating with its employees.
 We also value the aspirations of our candidates and will direct them to companies that can fuel those aspirations.
-Harper and Hill Executive Search uunderstandthat attrition is inevitable but we make it a point that it becomes manageable.
+Harper and Hill Executive Search understand that attrition is inevitable but we make it a point that it becomes manageable.
 It may be unpredictable but we can create solutions that are attainable.
 It may be uncontrollable but we can make eliminating the risk achievable.

 The Author :

-Angelo is the Managing Director of Harper & Hill Executive Search Inc, specialising in Senior Management positions in executive search in Asia.
-He managed full spectrum of senior level placements and worked with multinational clients in Asia, Africa and Europe.
-He travels across asia pacific region for his assignments.
+Angelo is the Managing Director of Harper & Hill Executive Search Inc, specializing in Senior Management positions in executive search in Asia.
+He managed a full spectrum of senior-level placements and worked with multinational clients in Asia, Africa and Europe.
+He travels across Asia pacific region for his assignments.

 Feel free to connect with him or follow him on LinkedIn.
 Angelo Cenon Valdez

-- You can follow us in our page in Linkedin : Harper and Hill Executive Search Linkedin Page
+- You can follow us on our page in Linkedin: Harper and Hill Executive Search Linkedin Page

-- You can follow us in our page in Twitter : Harper and Hill Executive Search Twitter Account
+- You can follow us on our page on Twitter: Harper and Hill Executive Search Twitter Account

 You can contact our Executive Search Team